-The kid (key ID) header parameter is a hint indicating which key was used to secure the JWS.
+The kid (key ID) Header Parameter is a hint indicating which key was used to secure the JWS.
 This parameter allows originators to explicitly signal a change of key to recipients.
-Should the recipient be unable to locate a key corresponding to the kid value, they SHOULD treat that condition as an error.
-The interpretation of the kid value is unspecified.
+The structure of the kid value is unspecified.
 Its value MUST be a string.
-Use of this header parameter is OPTIONAL.
+Use of this Header Parameter is OPTIONAL.

-When used with a JWK, the kid value can be used to match a JWK kid parameter value.
+When used with a JWK, the kid value is used to match a JWK kid parameter value.